 Will the magnetic stripe reader eventually be removed from EMV terminals?

 For the foreseeable future, magnetic stripe readers will continue to be a feature on EMV terminals.
-This will allow EMV terminals to process transactions from the large base of magnetic stripe cards in the market and support fallback (terminal can’t read the chip) transactions.
+This will allow EMV terminals to process transactions from the large base of magnetic stripe cards in the market and support fallback transactions.

 Do EMV transactions take longer to authorize than magnetic stripe transactions?

-EMV transaction times are dependent on how the issuer personalized the card and how your business configured your terminal.
-If the card and terminal are properly “tuned”, the transaction time should be close to what you experience today.
+As mentioned above, customers and merchants may perceive EMV transactions as more time-consuming than traditional swipe cards.
+However, EMV transaction times are dependent on how the issuer personalized the card and how your business configured your terminal.
+If the card and terminal are properly “tuned," the transaction time should be close to what you experience today.

 Does EMV require a PIN be entered on credit as well as debit transactions?

 There is no PIN requirement with the U.S. implementation of the chip on credit transactions.
 The issuer will determine if a PIN is required.